Skip to content

 Colorado’s Artificial Intelligence Act, enacted in May 2024, is the most comprehensive state-level AI regulation in the United States.
 Its core obligation: developers and deployers of high-risk AI systems must implement risk management programs and conduct impact assessments to prevent algorithmic discrimination in consequential decisions.

 PM implication: If your AI system makes or influences consequential decisions affecting Colorado residents, the Colorado AI Act applies regardless of where you are based.
-The impact assessment requirement is a project deliverable, not a post-deployment exercise.
-It must be completed before deployment and updated annually.
+The impact assessment requirement is a project deliverable — it must be completed before deployment and updated annually.

 Illinois: AI in Employment Decisions (Effective January 1, 2026)